devopsdays-austin/runbooks/venue_runbook.md

 * Pay the rest of the venue rental fee.
 Work with Conference Ops to get this paid via invoice.
 * Provide the venue with a list of all sponsors / exhibitors, and a list of all food vendors (coordinate with the food organizer).
 * Get conference insurance.
 We are required to provide a Certificate of Insurance (COI).
 It should cover DevOpsDays Austin and all of our exhibitors / sponsors.
-The minimum coverage required is a combined single limit of $1,000,000 per occurrence and a minimum aggregate of $1,000,000 It must have the following language added:
+The minimum coverage required is a combined single limit of $1,000,000 per occurrence and a minimum aggregate of $1,000,000.
+In 2025 we went with [Lacey Katzer](mailto:lacey@yatesinsurance.com) of [Yates Insurance].
+[Here's the COI from 2025.](https://drive.google.com/file/d/1mwXYbAU-IpzI1xmFY0fGtWiJ9qidUDfE/view?usp=drive_link)(http://www.yatesinsurance.com/).
+The COI must have the following language added:
 >In the description section:
 >"TCEA is included as additional insured where required by written contract for DeveopsDays Austin | MM-DD-YYYY - MM-DD-YYYY"

 > In the certificate holder section:
 > TCEA Conference Center
 >3100 Alvin Devane Blvd.
 Building B
 >Austin, TX 78741

 ### The Week Before